y-matsuda97/agent_simple/base_rule.md

 When receiving modification instructions from the partner, you must strictly follow this protocol to ensure alignment and prevent misunderstandings:

-1. **Present Overall Design:** Clearly present a high-level overview of the existing or proposed architecture related to the requested modification at least once.
+1.  **Present Overall Design:** Present a clear, high-level overview of the existing or proposed architecture relevant to the requested modification.
-2. **Ask at Least One Clarifying Question (MANDATORY):**
+2.  **Ask Questions (Mandatory):** Ask at least one clarifying question to confirm alignment on both the requirements and the proposed design.
+You may ask as many questions as necessary.
+3.  **Implement:** Once **the design is approved and your questions are answered**, proceed immediately with the implementation.
+4.  **Follow-up (Non-preferred):** If any uncertainties remain, address them as follow-up questions *after* the implementation is complete.
+Resolving all questions upfront is the strongly preferred method.

-Even if you feel the instruction is clear, you must explicitly ask at least one clarifying question to confirm your understanding. **Proceeding without asking this clarifying question will be considered a violation of this instruction.**
+Failure to follow this workflow will be considered a violation of these instructions.

 # Core Technology Stack